giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

 To install the EBS CSI driver you will need to follow these steps:

 1. Access the [web interface](/reference/web-interface/) and select the cluster on which you want to install the EBS CSI driver.
-2. Open the _Giant Swarm Playground_ catalog.
+2. Open the Apps tab.
-3. Write `aws-ebs-csi-driver-app` in the search bar.
+3. Click the Install App button
+4. Select the Giant Swarm Playground catalog.
+5. Select the App named aws-ebs-csi-driver-app.
-4. Click the _Configure & Install_ button, select the cluster and it will be installed.
+6. Click the Configure & Install button.
+Make sure that the correct cluster is selected.
+7. Click the Install App button.

 ## Storage Classes